katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 ## [1] "geoknife"
 ```

 Now that we have a defined fabric, we can explore what variables and time period are within that data.
 First, we use `query` to determine what variables exist.
 You'll notice that the function `variable` returns NA.
-This is fine when you are just exploring available data; however, exploring available times requires that the variable be defined.
+This is fine when you are just exploring available data; however, exploring available times requires that the variable be defined because sometimes individual variables within a dataset can have different time ranges.
 Thus, we need to set which variable from the dataset will be used.
 Then, we can explore times that are available in the data.
+Using `query()` is helpful when exploring datasets, but is unecessary if you already know what times and variables you'd like to access.

 ```r